quantiaconsulting/continuous-analytics-examples/sss_firealarm/readme.md

 docker-compose up -d
 ```

-## 2. start the data generator
+### you know you succeeded

 1. Go to [http://localhost:8888](http://localhost:8888)
-2. Password: `sda`
+2. Enter the password: `sda`
+3. You are into a jupyter lab environment and you have a folder named `notebooks`

+## 2. Explore Spark Structured Streaming by example

+1. start the data generator
-3. run the appropriate cells of `notebooks/smoke_sensor_simulator.ipynb`
+  1. run the appropriate cells of `notebooks/smoke_sensor_simulator.ipynb`
-4. run the appropriate cells of `notebooks/temperature_sensor_simulator.ipynb`
+  2. run the appropriate cells of `notebooks/temperature_sensor_simulator.ipynb`

-## 3. Explore Spark Structured Streaming by example

-Walk through the cells in `notebooks/spark-structured-streaming.ipynb`
+2. Walk through the cells in `notebooks/spark-structured-streaming.ipynb`

-## 4. stop the infrastructure
+## 3. stop the infrastructure

 ```
 docker-compose down